rehierl/node-tree-outliner/88-todos.md

 the node level of the top-level content nodes can be derived from the definition of the corresponding sectioning node

+plot twist: its the parent container, not the node level

 <!-- ======================================================================= -->
 ## implementation specific